DEV Community

 When I journal at the end of the day, it's like watching a slow-motion car crash.
 I see my productivity dwindle, and it's so painful to witness.

 This made me ineffective and inefficient.
-Yet I kept telling my self that I can do it.
+Yet I kept telling myself that I can do it.
 I tell myself that it's possible.

 Well this weekend, burnout hit me like a ton of bricks.
 On Saturday and Sunday, I was completely drained.
-I couldn't pickup myself to write a single line of code on Vs Code or a write a word here on Dev.
+I couldn't pickup myself to write a single line of code on Vs Code or write a word here on Dev.

 Then I realized it was time to hit the reset button.
 So Yesterday, I gave myself the task to do nothing at all until I diagnose my stupidity and figure out a prescription.